skyscrapers/documentation/kubernetes/pods.md

 5. **Monitor PDBs**: Regularly monitor the status of your PDBs to ensure they are being respected and are not causing issues with deployments or maintenance activities.

-More best practices can be found int the AWS best practices guide:
+More best practices can be found in the AWS best practices guide:

 - <https://aws.github.io/aws-eks-best-practices/reliability/docs/application/>
 - <https://aws.github.io/aws-eks-best-practices/karpenter/#scheduling-pods>